 The Mask environment applies to Spatial Analyst, Image Analyst, and Geostatistical Analyst extension tools that output a raster.
 It also applies to tools in the Raster Interpolation, Raster Math, Raster Reclass, and Raster Surface toolsets of the 3D Analyst extension that output a raster.

 - The mask can be raster or feature data.

 - If the analysis mask is a raster, all cells that have a value will be considered to define the mask.
 Cells in a mask raster that are NoData will be considered to be outside the mask and will be NoData in the output.

 Tools such as Reclassify and Con can help create a raster analysis mask.

 - If the analysis mask is a feature class or feature layer, it will be converted internally to a raster upon execution.
 For this reason, ensure that the Cell Size and Snap Raster environments are set appropriately for your analysis.

 Mask—A dataset that defines which locations in the inputs will be considered in the execution of the tool.
 If the mask dataset is a raster, all cells with a value will comprise the mask.
 Cells that are NoData in a raster mask will be NoData in the output.
 If a feature dataset is used as input for the mask, it will be converted internally to a raster upon execution.

 The dataset that defines the mask.

-It can be a raster or a feature dataset.
-If the dataset is a raster, cells that have a value will constitute the mask, and any cells that are NoData in the mask will be NoData in the output.
+The dataset can be either a raster or feature data.
+If it is a raster dataset, cells that have a value will constitute the mask, and any cells that are NoData in the mask will be NoData in the output.